min2ha/ukwa-site/content/target/59558/index.en.md

   "start_date": "2017-12-07T09:00:00Z"
 }

-# Deialogau Diwylliannol Cymreig a Chasi | Welsh and Khasi Cultural Dialogues

 The Welsh and Khasi Cultural Dialogues is an University of South Wales project investigating the shared cultural history of the people of Wales and the Khasi people of North-east India.
 This history spans 170 years, from the arrival of the Welsh missionaries in the Khasi Hills in the 1840s.